Jarvis109/Create-QR-code-/README.md

 # Create-QR-code-
-Create QR of any whatever we want
+Create QR of any whatever we want......
+You can check your QRcode in